-In 1775, Barton joined the Rhode Island militia and rose rapidly to the rank of major.
-Two years later, he developed and carried out a scheme to capture British general Richard Prescott, whose occupation of Newport from December 1776 onward had been characterized by arrogance and harshness.
-On the evening of July 9, 1777, his small, handpicked force of forty volunteers glided in five whaleboats from Warwick Neck past three British frigates and landed near the Portsmouth-Middletown line.
-With the aid of Portsmouth’s John Hunt, Barton and his men advanced inland from the western shore of Aquidneck to the Overing House, where Prescott slept, presumably with mistress Overing, the owner of the farm.
+In 1775 Barton joined the Rhode Island militia and rose rapidly to the rank of major.
+Two years later he developed and carried out a scheme to capture British general Richard Prescott, whose occupation of Newport from December 1776 onward had been characterized by arrogance and harshness.
+On the evening of July 9, 1777, his small, hand-picked force of forty volunteers glided in five whaleboats from Warwick Neck past three British frigates and landed near the Portsmouth-Middletown line.
+With the aid of Portsmouth’s John Hunt, Barton and his men advanced inland from the western shore of Aquidneck to the Overing house, where Prescott slept, presumably with mistress Overing, the owner of the farm.
 After subduing the sentries, Barton snatched the partially clothed general and transported him across the bay to Warwick.
-In accordance with Barton’s original plan, Prescott’s freedom was later purchased in exchange for the captured American general Charles Lee.
+In accordance with Barton’s original plan, Prescott’s freedom was later purchased in an exchange for the captured American General Charles Lee.
 The site of the raid, now known as the Prescott Farm, is a major state historical site owned and administered by the Newport Restoration Foundation.

-Later in life, Barton became involved in a dispute over land in Barton, Vermont, a town he helped to found.
-In a legal contest over ownership, a judgment was assessed against him, which, in principle, he refused to pay.
+Later in life Barton become involved in a dispute over land in Barton, Vermont, a town he helped to found.
+In a legal contest over ownership, a judgment was assessed against him which, in principle, he refused to pay.
 As a result, Barton spent nearly fourteen years confined to the Green Mountain State as a debtor.
 When the Marquis de Lafayette visited America in 1824-25 for a triumphal tour, he learned of his old ally’s financial plight and paid Barton’s obligation, thereby securing the aged hero’s release.
 Barton returned in honor to Providence, where he died in 1831.

 Colonel William Barton was inducted into The Rhode Island Heritage Hall of Fame in 1999.